jobtech-dev/laravel-chunky/README.md

 We're working on:

-* Implement more merge strategies
+* Implement more merge strategies for specific mime types
+  * Video and audio should have dedicated strategy for each codec.
 * Integrate frontend chunk upload (Not sure if necessary... there are so many packages that does it)
 * Better tests
 * Laravel 5.5+ compatibility